OmPreetham/stats-preview-card-component/README.md

 # Stats Preview Card Component

 This project is a simple implementation of a Stats Preview Card Component using Vite and React.
 It demonstrates how to create a responsive card component displaying statistics with an accompanying image.
+A challenge by Frontend Mentor.

 ## Technologies Used